Do I need a partner

 YES!
 Like most types of dancing, SCD can be quite a workout.
 We encourage warming up before class and stretching afterwards.
 The fitter you are the easier it will be to learn.
 SCD will improve your balance, and maintain mental and aerobic fitness.
 (See health video)

 No. Not at first.
 Most dancers now wear soft leather ‘ghillies' or pumps designed specifically for Scottish Country Dancing, but the beginner should wear any comfortable shoes with a soft non-slip sole e.g. jazz or ballet shoes, ghillies or canvas 'plimsolls'.
 Be prepared to dance in socks if wearing heavy street shoes.

 Do I have to study for years before I can go to a dance

 NO!
-There is an emphasis on steps, and the formations can be a little complex, but the basic technique can be learned at a week-end workshop or through a couple of months' worth of practice evenings, once a week.
-We run beginners classes.
+There is an emphasis on steps, and the formations may be unknown, but the basic technique can be learned at a week-end workshop or through a couple of months' worth of practice evenings, once a week.
+We run beginners classes, well worth trying.

 Must I learn dances by heart